jpoehnelt/secrets-sync-action/README.md

 When set to `true`, the action will find and delete the selected secrets from repositories.
 Defaults to `false`.

+### `environment`

+If this value is set to the name of a valid environment in the target repositories, the action will not set repository secrets but instead only set environment secrets for the specified environment.
+When not set, will set repository secrets only.

 ## Usage

 ```yaml